seandstewart/bardly/pending/romances/the-tempest/11-player.md

 The government I cast upon my brother
 And to my state grew stranger, being transported
 And rapt in secret studies.
 Thy false uncle-
-Dost thou attend me?...
+Dost thou attend me? ...

 **MIRANDA**
-...Yes, most heedfully.
+...
+Yes, most heedfully.

 **PROSPERA**
 Being once perfected how to grant suits,
 How to deny them, who to advance and who
 To trash for over-topping, new created
 The creatures that were mine, I say, or changed 'em,
-Or else new form’d 'em; having both the key
+Or else new form'd 'em; having both the key
-Of officer and office, set all hearts i’ the state
+Of officer and office, set all hearts i' the state
 To what tune pleased his ear; that now he was
 The ivy which had hid my princely trunk,
-And suck’d my verdure out on’t.
-Thou attend’st not.
+And suck'd my verdure out on't.
+Thou attend'st not.

 **MIRANDA**
-O, sir, I do. …
+O, sir, I do. ...

 **PROSPERA**
-...I pray thee, mark me.
+...
+I pray thee, mark me.
 He being thus lorded,
 Not only with what my revenue yielded,
 But what my power might else exact, like one